thriveweb/yellowcake/README.md

 1. Hit the **Deploy to Netlify** button.
 This will:

-- Clone the repo into your Github account
+- Clone the repo into your Github account.
-- Create you a new project on Netlify, build & deploy
+- Create you a new project on Netlify, build & deploy.

 1. Once your Netlify project has been created, check a couple of settings: